Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Introduction

 \subsection{Notations}

 The following mathematical notations are used throughout the paper.
 Scalars, vectors, and matrices are denoted by regular font, boldface lowercase, and boldface uppercase letters, respectively.
 The superscript $^T$ shows the transpose operation.
 Complex conjugate and Hermitian transpose are illustrated by the superscripts $^*$, and $^H$, respectively.
 The operation of the vectorization of a matrix is represented by $\textrm{vec}(\cdot)$ and the block diagonalization operation is denoted by $\textrm{blkdiag}(\cdot)$.
-The determinant, trace, and real parts of a matrix are represented by $\textrm{det}(\cdot)$, $\textrm{Tr}(\cdot)$, and $\Re(\cdot)$, respectively. $\textbf{A}\otimes\textbf{B}$ represents the Kronecker product between matrix $\textbf{A}$ and $\textbf{B}$.
-The absolute value of a scalar is denoted by $\vert \cdot \vert$ while $\Vert \cdot \Vert$ shows the Euclidean norm of a vector.
+The determinant, trace, and real parts of a matrix are represented by $\textrm{det}(\cdot)$, $\textrm{tr}(\cdot)$, and $\Re(\cdot)$, respectively. $\textbf{A}\otimes\textbf{B}$ represents the Kronecker product between matrix $\textbf{A}$ and $\textbf{B}$.
+The absolute value of a scalar is denoted by $\vert \cdot \vert$ while $\Vert \cdot \Vert$ shows the Euclidean norm of a vector. $\textrm{cov}(x_1,x_2)$ denotes the covariance of the random variables $x_1$ and $x_2$.
+The parameters are listed in Table~\ref{tab:parameters}.